North Pines Campground is one of the popular campgrounds in Yosemite Valley.

 One of the best parts about camping in Yosemite Valley is how close you are to everything in the park.
 You can easily hop on a Yosemite Shuttle Bus and reach most of the top attractions in the park without having to worry about parking your car.

-You can literally wake up with a view of the epic Yosemite mountain views and Merced River.
-Spend the day reading by the river, hiking one of the valley trails, or check out the climbers on El Capitan.
+You can wake up with a view of the epic Yosemite mountain views and the Merced River.
+Spend the day reading by the river, hiking one of the valley trails, or checking out the climbers on El Capitan.

 Check out all of the Yosemite Camping options!
 There are 13 campgrounds within Yosemite National Park!